bohaozhai/salesforce-interview/README.md

 # Overview
 #
-The table Campaign_Stage_DAG__mdt describes, in data, the implementation of a DAG (directed acyclical graph / state machine).
+The table Campaign_State_Machine__mdt describes, in data, the implementation of a DAG (directed acyclical graph / state machine).

 This DAG represents states and transitions within the Cartology sales and